Trevbytes/DjangoNewsletter/README.md

 - You should then be able to launch your app using the following command in your terminal:

         python3 manage.py runserver

+- If your SQLite3 database is not working, confirm that there are no migrations to take care of.

+        python3 manage.py makemigrations
+        python3 manage.py migrate

 - Access the admin page from the 'Admin' link in the deployed project or add /admin to the URL.
 Login with your new super user account.